Takiro/easy-romfilter/README.md

 #### Other Options

 As you can see above the programm has a few optional parameters.
 `-s`, `--simulate`		Only output what would happen but do not actually copy files or create directories.
 Very useful if you just want try out if everything works fine.
+`-r tags`, `--regions tags` Takes a comma seperated list of region/langue tags and assumes it is orderd descending by priority.
+Example `-r U,UK,E`,... would try to find a US version of a game, and use UK in case there is no US version availiable.
+If there is no UK version it uses the European and so on.
+Dfault is `U,UK,E,J`
 `-v`					Increase how much output the program should generate.
 You can use it up to three times by just adding one to another. `-vvv`
 `-h`, `--help`			print a help that shows useful informations for each argument.

 #### Examples

-Copy all smc files from a directory called roms in your home directory to another one and output the filenames and directories of the files:
+Copy smc files from a directory called roms in your home directory to another one and output the filenames and directories of the files:
-$ `python easy-romfilter.py -v -e smc /home/foxy/roms snes_filtered/`
+$ `python easy-romfilter.py -v -e smc /home/user/roms snes_filtered/`
 **Note** that the output directory is a path relative to easy-romfilter.py
 You can of course use relative paths for in- and output directories

+Copy only files that are tagged as US or UK region to a mounted drive like a external hard drive.
+$ `python easy-romfilter.py -r U,UK -e smc /home/user/roms /media/somedrive/somefolder/
+**Note** that regions are evalueted in Order.
+This means that the program tries to find a rom tagged as U and only uses the next one if it cannot find the previous region tag.

 Do not actually copy anything but show everything that would happen:
 $ `python easy-romfilter.py -vvv --simulate -e z64 roms/ n64_filtered/`
 Of course you can use the short option `-s` instead of `--simulate if` you want, its the same wit `-e`

-If you are not shure if you have done everything right, you should always use `-s`.
+*If you are not shure if you have done everything right, you should use `-s`.*

 ### Input and Output